byzheng/tw-pubconnector/README.md

 - TiddlyWiki on Node.js for the server routes
 - The BibTeX plugin for BibTeX import workflows
 - Optional API keys for platforms such as Web of Science and Scopus
-- Optional Chrome extension [PubConnector](https://github.com/byzheng/PubConnector) for browser-assisted workflows such as Scholar capture and image handling
+- Chrome extension [PubConnector](https://github.com/byzheng/PubConnector) for browser-assisted workflows such as Scholar capture and image handling

 ## Development Tests